WELCOME BACK, EVERYONE!

-To limit the number of climbers in our facility at a time and provide you with plenty of space to socially distance, we require that you reserve your visit in advance at the red buttons above above.
+To limit the number of climbers in our facility at a time and provide you with plenty of space to socially distance, we require that all members and day pass users reserve your visit in advance at the red buttons above above.
 Reservations are for two-hour blocks and we ask that for now you limit your stay accordingly.
 If you’re having trouble with booking your reservation or wondering how to book a reservation for multiple people, please see our “Climbing Time Reservation Instructions” section below.
-(Please note: You are now allowed to bring friends to the gym on your guest passes!
-Existing punch pass holders are also welcome!)

 You should monitor yourself for symptoms of sickness and stay home if you are feeling unwell.

 This is going to be a little weird at first.
 We will first screen you about your travel and whether you are experiencing any symptoms of Covid-19.

 If you are experiencing any symptoms of Covid-19 or any other sickness, we cannot let you climb that day.
 The only way this works is if we are committed to keeping one another healthy!

 You will be required to sanitize your hands when you enter the facility, and we require everyone to wear a mask when not actively climbing or working out.

 After you have gone through the screening process, you will check in at the front desk.

 You must wash or sanitize your hands before and after you climb, and you are encouraged to sanitize your hands between climbs.